hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 !!!
 Info

-The column placement property is only relevant within Figma design tooling and doesn't exist as a property within the production code component.
+The column placement property is only relevant within Figma design tooling and doesn’t exist as a property within the production code component.

 !!!